RVA's Best Shaded Playgrounds and Parks

 5. Deep Run Park: This 165 acre park is at the corner of Gaskins Road and Ridgefield Parkway.
 Deep Run has a pond, 3.4 miles of trails, three separate playgrounds, picnic shelters, bathrooms, a basketball court, soccer fields, and multiple open spaces.

+Where is the shade at Deep Run Park?
 This park has a lot of shade!
 The two main playgrounds (by the first parking lot & by the soccer fields) have a lot of tree coverage.
 All of the trails, except the ones around the soccer fields & around the lake, are in full shade.
 The trail around the lake has partial shade.
 The soccer field and the toddler playground across from the rec center are in full sun.
 Check out my reviews on the first playground, the largest playground, and the trails.

-Heads up: The best shade is found around the two larger playgrounds and on the walking trails in the woods.
+Which area has full sun at Deep Run Park?
+The best shade is found around the two larger playgrounds and on the walking trails in the woods.
 Equipment that does not have tree coverage will get very hot!

 *Check here for my review of the playground by the lake, and check here for my full review of the park.
+If your child loves riding bikes, check out my review on Deep Run Park's pump track.

 6. Dorey Park: At 400 acres, Dorey Park is the largest park in Henrico.
 With 7 athletic fields, 8 baseball fields, tennis courts, a recreation center, a dog park, two playgrounds, a lake, and a frisbee golf course, there’s plenty of places to explore!
-The little kid playground has great shade, while the big kid play area has full sun.
-The entire playground space is surrounded by trees too.
+It’s also has a connector trail to the Virginia Capital Trail.
+Located in the East End, Dorey Park is less than 5 minutes from Richmond International Airport.

-Heads up: The large play area is in full sun!
+Which area has full sun at Dorey Park?
+The large play area is in full sun!
 The equipment gets hot on summer days.
 The smaller playground has better tree coverage.

 *Check here for my full review, and more pictures are in my "East End Parks" highlight.

 7. Dunncroft Castle Point Park: This hidden gem is at the entrance of Hungry Creek Middle School.
 Dunncroft Castle Point Park is located off Francistown Road & it has so much to offer: trails, a frisbee golf course, a soccer field, splash pad and playground.
 It also has a picnic shelter and bathrooms.
-While the soccer field, splash park and playground have full sun, the walking trails have shade.
-We like to visit this playground in the evenings during the summer.

-Heads up: The playground has full sun.
+Which area has full sun at Dunncroft Castle Point Park?
+The playground has full sun.
 The best shade is found on the walking trails (all toddler friendly).

 *Check here for my full review.

-8. Echo Lake Park: Located off Nuckols and Springfield, Echo Lake Park has a lake, nature trails, two playgrounds, a picnic shelter, and bathrooms.
+8. Echo Lake Park: This is one of the best parks and plagrounds to visit around Richmond on hot, summer days.
+The entire park has great tree coverage for the majority of the day.
+Echo Lake Park has a lake, nature trails, two playgrounds, a picnic shelter, and bathrooms.
 There's also lots of open space for children to play.

-The playgrounds are completely in the shade, and the nature trails are mostly in the shade.
-The decks overlooking the lake are in full sun.
+Where is the shade at Echo Lake Park?
 This is one of the best parks to visit in the summer because the playground has almost complete shade.
+The playgrounds are completely in the shade, and the nature trails are mostly in the shade.

 *Check here for my full review.

-9. Hunton Community Center & Park: This Henrico County park is located in Glen Allen right next to the railroad tracks!
+10. Hunton Community Center & Park: This Henrico County park is located in Glen Allen right next to the railroad tracks!
 It has a community center, baseball/soft ball fields, a picnic shelter and two playgrounds.

-While the playground with the swings has full sun all day, the other playground has partial shade and sometimes full shade throughout the day.
-It's also next to the picnic shelter, which provides full shade all day.
 We like this park because the parking lot is right next to the playgrounds, making it a really easy walk with children, and it is next to the railroad tracks.
 If you check out Amtrak's "Track my Train," you can time your park play around the train schedule!

-10. Larus Park: This is an 100 acre park in the city of Richmond by the Chesterfield County line.
+11. Larus Park: This is an 100 acre park in the city of Richmond by the Chesterfield County line.
 The trails are perfect for family hikes and all of them are in the shade.
 Hikers will see couple of streams, lots of wildlife, a tunnel, and a massive rock.
 This park only has an exercise trail - it doesn’t have a playground, parking lot or bathrooms either!
-Almost every portion of the trail is in the shade and there is a shallow stream to splash in.
-If you've got two little ones, definitely bring another adult with you or save this one for when your kids are a little older.

 *Check here for my full review.

-11. Midlothian Mines Park: Located in Chesterfield, this 44 acre park offers paved walking trails, a tunnel, wildlife, a lake and bridges.
+12. Midlothian Mines Park: Located in Chesterfield, this 44 acre park offers paved walking trails, a tunnel, wildlife, a lake and bridges.
 What makes this park so unique is that it is where the first commercially mined coal came from in 1701.
 Throughout the park, there are signs explaining the cut stone ruins, coal mining and industrial revolution.
 This park is great for riding bikes & scooters and walking with strollers, but it does not have a playground.
-The best shade is on the paved trail that is on the opposite side of the lake (it's a full loop - perfect for strollers, scooters and bikes).

 *Check here for my full review.

-12. Pocahontas State Park: Located inside Pocahontas State Park, Beaver Lake Trail goes 2.5 miles around Beaver Lake.
+13. Pocahontas State Park: Located inside Pocahontas State Park, Beaver Lake Trail goes 2.5 miles around Beaver Lake.
 While it’s rated a moderate hike, we make it kid-friendly & stroller friendly by starting at the CCC Museum, walking down the gravel incline, going around the dam & connecting to the paved trail that goes back up to the CCC Museum.
 The best part?
 It will only take ~5 minutes with kids to reach the water fall!
 Make it even easier by going back up the hill instead of trying our loop (~an hour).

 *Check here for my full review.

-13. Point of Rocks Park: Located in Chesterfield, this park is 176 acres with a lot of history.
+14. Point of Rocks Park: Located in Chesterfield, this park is 176 acres with a lot of history.
 The grounds of the park were used during the Bermuda Hundred Campaign, and there are remnants of these battles & historical markers around the park.
 Point of Rocks Park has two main areas: an upper area & a lower area.
 The upper area has athletic fields, picnic areas, a large playground with two play sets and swings.
 The lower area has a play space, 2.7 miles of trails (paved & hard pack), and a floating boardwalk over tidal marsh!

-Heads up: The best shade is on the trails and at the lower playground.
+Where is the best shade at Point of Rocks Park?
+The best shade is on the trails and at the lower playground.
 The upper playground does have large trees around it and a picnic shelter, providing some relief from the sun.

 *Check here for my full review.

-14. Robious Landing Park: This is a 102 acre park in Midlothian, just 20 minutes from the West End.
+15. Robious Landing Park: This is a 102 acre park in Midlothian, just 20 minutes from the West End.
 Located on the James River, the 3.4 miles of trails provide views of the river, wildlife and forest.
 Since it’s on the river, there’s easy access to the river for boating & fishing.
 It also has a playground, picnic shelters & a sand volleyball court.
-The trails are almost completely in the shade.

-Heads up: The playground has very little tree coverage.
+Where is there full sun at Robious Landing Park?
+The playground has very little tree coverage.

 *Check here for my full review.

-15. Springfield Park: This neighborhood park is located next to Springfield Park Elementary School.
+16. Springfield Park: This neighborhood park is located next to Springfield Park Elementary School.
 There is a picnic shelter, bathrooms, swings, and a playground.
 There is also a paved trail that loops around the park and the elementary school.
 The playground has almost complete shade, even in the afternoons!
 This playground is great for younger kids with its ramps & smaller slides.
 The trail only has shade near the playground, and then it is in full sun.

+Where is the shade at Springfield Park?
 This is one of the best parks to visit on hot days because the playground has complete tree coverage, and the small, paved loop has partial shade.

 *Check here for my full review.

-16. Westham Park: Nestled in the middle of Westham and close to University of Richmond , this park is surrounded by trees and has a stream running through it.
+17. Westham Park: Nestled in the middle of Westham and close to University of Richmond , this park is surrounded by trees and has a stream running through it.
 Make sure you bring bug spray if you plan on checking out the creek.
 There’s a playset for younger children, a climbing structure for older children, swings and plenty of space to run.
 It reminds me of Westwood Park!

 *Check here for my full review.

-17. University of Richmond's campus: The University of Richmond's campus is beautifully manicured and has so many shaded places to explore.
+18. University of Richmond's campus: The University of Richmond's campus is beautifully manicured and has so many shaded places to explore.
 We usually park at the lake or near Pitt Field (the baseball field).
 Most of buildings are also open to the public, so you can grab snacks or drinks while your visiting.

 Gamble Mills Eco-Corridor: This paved trail goes from behind Tyler Haynes Student Center to River Road/ Huguenot Road.
 It's about .6 miles with partial shade in some areas.
 If you visit before 11, the majority of the trail has full tree coverage!
 We usually scoot or bike to the end & back, and it takes us around 25 minutes.